isomerpages/moe-angmokiosec/_curriculum/Design and Technology Nutrition and Food Science.md

 #### Nutrition and Food Science

-In the Nutrition and Food Science unit, the curriculum is split into lower secondary Food &amp; Consumer Education (FCE) and upper secondary Food &amp; Nutrition (F&amp;N).
+In the Nutrition and Food Science unit, the curriculum is split into lower secondary Food &amp; Consumer Education (FCE) and upper secondary Nutrition and Food Science (NFS).